Regular points of extremal subsets in Alexandrov spaces: Introduction

-\begin{thm} Let $E$ be an $m$-dimensional primitive extremal subset of an Alexandrov space $M$. \begin{enumerate} \item Let $p$ be a regular point of $E$.
-Then, for any $\varepsilon>0$, there exists a neighborhood of $p$ in $E$ that is $\varepsilon$-almost isometric to an open subset in $\mathbb R^m$ with respect to both intrinsic and extrinsic metrics of $E$. \item Let $E_0$ be the set of all regular points in $E$.
+\begin{thm} Let $E$ be a primitive extremal subset of an Alexandrov space $M$. \begin{enumerate} \item The Hausdorff dimension of $E$ coincides with the topological dimension.
+Moreover, it coincides with the maximal dimension of open subsets of $E$ homeomorphic to Euclidean balls.
+Let us denote it by $m$. \item Let $p$ be a regular point of $E$.
+Then, for any $\varepsilon>0$, there exists a neighborhood of $p$ in $E$ that is $\varepsilon$-almost isometric to an open subset in $\mathbb R^m$ with respect to both intrinsic and extrinsic metrics of $E$. \item Let $E_0$ be the set of regular points in $E$.
 Then, the Hausdorff dimension of the complement $E\setminus E_0$ is no more than $m-1$.
-Furthermore, $E_0$ is dense in $E$. \end{enumerate} \end{thm}
+In particular, $E_0$ is dense in $E$. \end{enumerate} \end{thm}

-In particular, the intrinsic and extrinsic metrics of $E$ are almost isometric in a neighborhood of almost every point in $E$.
-In the case of a boundary, (1) was known in \cite[12.9.1]{BGP} in a stronger form and the denseness of regular points was shown in \cite[6.6]{HS}.
-In the proof of Theorem \ref{thm:main}, the generalized Lieberman theorem \cite[5.3]{PP1} plays an important role, which is a kind of totally geodesic property of extremal subsets.
+Note that the intrinsic and extrinsic metrics of $E$ are known to be locally bi-Lipschitz equivalent.
+The above theorem implies that both metrics are almost isometric in a neighborhood of almost every point in $E$.
+Recently, Li and Naber \cite{LiN} obtained a much better control on singular sets of Alexandrov spaces than (3).
+In particular, $E\setminus E_0$ is $(m-1)$-rectifiable (\cite[1.6]{LiN}).
+In the case of a boundary, (2) was known in \cite[12.9.1]{BGP} in a stronger form, and the denseness of regular points was shown in \cite[6.6]{HS}.

 Regular points are closely related to strained points.
 Recall that a point $p\in M$ is called a $(k,\delta)$-strained point if there exists a collection $\{(a_i,b_i)\}_{i=1}^k$ of pairs of points in $M$ such that